ppalex7/IoT/sst-cloud-water-meter-reading/README.md

 ## Amazon EventBridge
 That's final step — configuring periodically execution for our lambda.

+My experience says that readings in the SST Cloud is updated every 10 minutes, so running more often does not make sense.

 1. Open **Amazon EventBridge** service in AWS console
 1. Open **Rules** page
 1. Click **Create rule** button